devepodete/utilits/README.md

-# Utilits - what is this? :laughing:
+# Utilits - ? :laughing:
-I made this repostiroy to store some useful programs, which may be helpful and interesting sometimes.
+This repostiroy has been made to store some useful programs.